libhal/SJSU-Dev2/README.md

 [![asciicast](https://asciinema.org/a/314699.svg)](https://asciinema.org/a/314699)

-Most platforms do not have `make flash` not available, and in those cases JTAG/SWD can be used to program a device.
-Hook up your JTAG or SWD device of choice to your MCU and execute the following command with the correct JTAG and PLATFORM selected:
+Most platforms do not have `make flash` available, and in those cases JTAG/SWD can be used to program a device.
+Hook up a JTAG or SWD to your MCU and execute the following command with the correct JTAG and PLATFORM selected:

 ```bash
 make program JTAG=<jlink|stlink|etc> PLATFORM=<stm32f10x|lpc17xx|etc>
 ```

-### Example using a STLink to program a stm32f10x:
+### Example using a STLink to program a stm32f10x

 ```bash
 make program JTAG=stlink PLATFORM=stm32f10x